 Honors in the Major

 Graduation with honors in economics recognizes high scholastic achievement based on grades and on completion of academic work beyond the requirements of the economics major.
 Students must have a cumulative grade-point average of at least 3.50 in all college coursework attempted, all coursework attempted at the University of Iowa, all college business coursework attempted, and all business coursework attempted at the University of Iowa.
-They also must successfully complete an honors thesis under the supervision of a faculty member.
+They must also successfully complete an honors thesis under the supervision of a faculty member.

 After identifying a faculty member to advise them on their thesis and completing the coursework listed, students register for ECON:4999 Honors Thesis in Economics for two semesters while they complete their research and write their thesis.
 In the second semester of their thesis, students present their research in a poster format at the Undergraduate Research Festival.